GreedyKomodoDragon/sybline-docs/src/content/docs/en/v0.3.0/cluster/configurations.md

 RAFT_NODE_ID | | Required to be set.
 This is the id of the node for the raft algorithm NODES |  | This is list of all the node id in a comma separated list of all the node ids of the other nodes from the configuration `RAFT_NODE_ID` e.g. 2,3 if current node is named 1 with two other nodes named 2 & 3
-ADDRESSES | | A list of the other nodes within the cluster e.g. node_2:1111,node_3:1111
+ADDRESSES | | A list of the other nodes within the cluster e.g. node_2:1111,node_3:1111 STREAM_BUILD_TIMEOUT | 2 | How long to wait to build a stream between nodes before timing out STREAM_BUILD_ATTEMPTS | 3 | How many attempts to try build a stream betwen nodes before stopping APPEND_TIMEOUT | 3 | How long to wait for the nodes to return a result on the append stream before timing out
 ### Snapshots

 Name | Default Value | Description